Malcolm Wallop Civic Engagement Program

 funding student research/internships, and supporting faculty engagement projects.

-The program is overseen by Dr. Jean Garrison, professor of political science and international studies, who launched the Malcolm
+The program is overseen by Dr. Jean Garrison, professor of political science and international

-Wallop Civic Engagement Program in 2017 to reach out to Wyoming communities as well
+is to reach out to Wyoming communities as well as support faculty and student opportunities.

-K-12 Curriculum Project; the program’s signature initiative launched in fall 2020,
+program’s signature initiative launched in fall 2020, which provides free multimedia

-which provides free multimedia lessons for social studies teachers across the state
+lessons for social studies and English language arts teachers across the state as

-as well as professional development workshops.
+well as professional development workshops

 The Wallop Program was launched to address the need for Wyoming’s institutions of